- Home

 - 3Flatten boxes completely to save space and improve sorting

-- 6Separate corrugated cardboard from paperboard (cereal boxes)
+- 6Separate corrugated cardboard from paperboard (cereal boxes) if your program asks for it

 - Curbside recycling